stevavoliajvar/stop_cloudflare/globalist/README.md

 peers = <comma-separated list of onion domain names, with or without the suffix .onion>
 ```

-For a public repository, no authentication is needed (option -X).
+For a public repository, no authentication is needed (option -_X_).
 In case authentication is used, prepend the secret as follows: somebody:secret@peeroniondomainname.onion

 For each shared repo, Globalist will create one .onion service.
 Note that it is possible to use either bare repos or not-bare repos.